GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-water-observations-landsat/_description.md

 * - **High Slope**
   - 4
   - 16
-  - A highly sloped terrain is less likely to contain water, so therefore, a detection of water on this surface is often inaccurate.
+  - A highly sloped terrain is less likely to contain water, so therefore, a detection of water on this surface is often incorrect.
 Pixel masked out due to high slope.

 * - **Cloud Shadow**
   - 5